Non-apology

-For example, saying "I'm sorry you feel that way" to someone who has been offended by a statement is a non-apology apology.
-It does not admit there was anything wrong with the remarks made, and may imply the person took offense for hypersensitive or irrational reasons.
+For instance, saying "I'm sorry you feel that way" to someone who has been offended by a statement is a non-apology apology.
+It does not admit there was anything wrong with the remarks made, and blames the recipient by implying they were overly sensitive or took offense for irrational reasons.
 Another form of non-apology does not apologize directly to the injured or insulted party, but generically "to anyone who might have been offended".

-Statements that use the word "sorry" but do not express responsibility for wrongdoing may be meaningful expressions of regret, but such statements can also be used to elicit forgiveness without acknowledging fault.
+Statements of pseudo-apology that do not communicate responsibility for words or deeds may be meaningful expressions of regret, but such statements can also be used to elicit forgiveness without acknowledging fault.

 Legal significance

 United States

 Non-apology apologizers may be trying to avoid litigation that might result from an admission of guilt or responsibility.
 Many states, including Massachusetts and California, have laws to prevent a plaintiff from using an apology as evidence of liability.
 For example, a medical doctor may apologize to a patient for a bad outcome without fearing the apology can be used against them at trial as evidence of negligence.